hypertidy/unjoin/cran-comments.md

 ## unjoin 0.0.3

-Added '()' after function names in the DESCRIPTION and removed on stray extra space after a period.
+Added () after function names in the DESCRIPTION and removed  stray extra space after a period.

 ## Test environments